Pakistani Shi'ite cleric shot dead in reprisal attack

 Shi'ite Muslims make up about 20 percent of Pakistan's 180 million population.
 More than 800 Shi'ites have been killed in attacks in Pakistan since the beginning of 2012, according to Human Rights Watch.

+But tit-for-tat sectarian killings are relatively rare in Lahore, the political and cultural capital of Pakistan and Sharif's home town.

-(Reporting By Syed Raza Hassan in Islamabad and Saud Mehsud in Dera Ismail Khan, Editing by Maria Golovnina; Editing by Robert Birsel)
+(Reporting By Syed Raza Hassan Editing by Maria Golovnina; Editing by Robert Birsel)